Welcome to the Propeller Provider Portal! Here’s a brief overview to help you get started. Let’s go over each section one by one:

 If the night-time reliever toggle is switched on, you will be able to see night-time events as dark orange.

 - No sync detected with sensor

-The Propeller sensor on a patient’s inhaler syncs automatically with our database every 2-3 hours so we have the most up-to-date patient medication usage info.
-If the patient has not synced their sensors in the last 24 hours, a grey block will be displayed on the timeline.
+The Propeller sensor on the patient’s inhaler syncs automatically with our database every 2-3 hours so that we have the most up-to-date patient medication usage info.
+If the patient has not synced their sensors in the last 24 hours, a grey block will be displayed on the timeline

 - Start of a synced timeline